Improving Neural Question Generation using World Knowledge

 \subsection{Experimental Settings}

-We optimized network hyper-parameters for both dataset via their respective development set.
-The LSTM cell hidden size was 512 for both the dataset.
-We used $500$ dimension vector\footnote{\url{https://bit.ly/2TqrJh4}} jointly trained for word and Wikipedia entity from \cite{yamada2016joint} for the pretrained word and entity embeddings.
-The dimension of answer tagging and entity type tagging were set to $100$.
-The model was optimized via gradient descent using the Adam \cite{kingma2014adam} optimiser with learning rate of $0.001$ and mini-batch size 64.
+We optimized network hyperparameters for both datasets via their respective development set.
+The LSTM cell hidden size was 512 for both datasets.
+We used a $500$-dimension vector\footnote{\url{https://bit.ly/2TqrJh4}} jointly trained for word and Wikipedia entity from \cite{yamada2016joint} for the pretrained word and entity embeddings.
+The dimensions of answer tagging and entity type tagging were set to $100$.
+The model was optimized via gradient descent using the Adam \cite{kingma2014adam} optimiser with a learning rate of $0.001$ and mini-batch size 64.
 We selected the models with the highest BLEU-4 \cite{papineni2002bleu} scores as our final models.
-At inference time, we used beam search with a beam size of $12$ (also optimized on the dev set) for the SQuAD dataset and greedy search is adopted for MS MARCO dataset as it performed near the best result compared to beam search.
-For, both the datasets, we restrict the target vocabulary to most frequent $20,000$ words.
-We evaluate the question generation performance in terms of BLEU \cite{papineni2002bleu}, METEOR \cite{meteor} and and ROUGE-L \cite{lin2004rouge} and using the evaluation package released by \citet{sharma2017nlgeval}.
+At inference time, we used beam search with a beam size of $12$ (also optimized on the dev set) for the SQuAD dataset, and greedy search was adopted for the MS MARCO dataset, as it performed near the best result compared to beam search.
+For both datasets, we restrict the target vocabulary to the most frequent $20,000$ words.
+We evaluate the question generation performance in terms of BLEU \cite{papineni2002bleu}, METEOR \cite{meteor}, and ROUGE-L \cite{lin2004rouge}, and using the evaluation package released by \citet{sharma2017nlgeval}.